tcn33/php-software-engineer-test/README.md

 #Getting Started:#
-Download this repo's source and commit/check-in your work as you progress via your own github account within a new public repo.

 The questions can be answered within the appropriate file.
 (I.e. Question 1 can be answered in the file: question_1.php) unless otherwise stated in the question.

 Each file will contain further instructions on where to insert your code.